orbitalchicken/Roadmap/Fixed.md

 	Add xscreensaver-gl xscreensaver-gl-extra xscreensaver-data-extra
 	icons on the desktop have black font…and when I use a dark background I don’t see the text switch to system-wide configuration set
+    ‘Super’ button does not open whisker menu. (add a shortcut to xfce4-popup-whiskermenu command)